 Frequently Asked Questions

 We are a foster-based program and do not have one central facility.
 Cats are kept in foster homes for evaluation.
-The majority of our foster homes are in Kenosha, Wisconsin.
-Other locations include in northern Illinois, Burlington, Racine, Oshkosh, Milwaukee, and Madison.
+The majority of our foster homes are in Wisconsin, Illinois, Indiana, Iowa and Michigan.
+Locations in Wisconsin include in Kenosha, Green Bay, Oshkosh, Milwaukee, Manitowoc, Madison and Janesville.
+Locations in Illinois include Chicago, Gurnee, Rockford and Peoria.
 Visitations are by appointment only and an approved application must be on file.

 Absolutely not, in fact, about 80% of the cats we get into this rescue have no health problems whatsoever.
 Usually, the have suffered from a history of neglect and sometimes abuse.
 These are cats that, with a little TLC, will adjust and thrive in caring homes.